Using the treatment setup

 Evaluating the treatment setup

-You’ll want to start by confirming the accuracy of the model and bite articulation.
-Put the timeline in the starting position and tilt the model up to check for gaps between the upper and lower incisors—this often indicates an improper bite.
+You’ll want to start by confirming the software has accurately related the models and bite registration.
+Put the timeline of the treatment setup in the starting position and tilt the model up to check for gaps between the upper and lower incisors—comparing this view to the patient’s photographs and records often indicates an improper bite registration for the model.

 From the front, check the midline relationship.
 Use the right and left views to verify the overjet, overbite, canine, and molar relationships.
 Use the occlusal views to confirm that the impressions or intraoral scans accurately captured the shape of the teeth.